themkat/dockerfiles/dslinux-toolkit/README.md

 - `make menuconfig` (you can just exit to save the defaults.
 DLDI build is sensible for most "modern" DS Flash Carts)
 - `make` (build the kernel and basic tooling.
-Takes a while)
+Takes a bloody million years.
+See note below)
 - `make xsh` (to start the cross compilation shell)

+**Note: To make it compile I had to disable build of Pixil (PDA gui) and tmsnc (text based MSN client).
+This can be done in menuconfig, Kernel/Library/Defaults Selection, then User/Vendor settings.
+Then exit the thing.
+Now you are back to the terminal for a short moment before a new ncurses menu shows up.
+Miscellenous applications for Pixil, and Network apps for tmsnc.
+Deselect with space, then exit and build.
+Don't worry, you can still build apps that don't depend on these.
+Have to investigate why these fail during linking...**

 Might make an image with the build done later.
 Not too hard if you want to try yourself (check the bulk build script in the DSLinux SVN repo).

-**What can you do?** Even with the compilation failures, some programs you make will still compile.
-This will probably not include software depending on SDL, imagemagick and other software that relies on libjpeg. (or other later compiled modules).
-Working on fixing all of it :P
+Would be fun to be able to use it in Github Actions to produce to some binaries (yes, fun!!!! :D ).